DariusDabert/LLM_cool_fusion/README.md

 This project demonstrates a method for generating text segments from multiple language models (LLMs) without training.

-# TODO List :
-The following points to achieve in the projects:
-   - draw a tree with possibilities and perplexity per tokens
-   - run experiments MMLU
-   - try with a small model and a big one

 ## Overview

 In multi-LLM fusion, each source LLM generates text segments token-by-token.
 However, the tokenizers for different models may have different definitions of word boundaries.
 Our solution: